harmonize-tools/socio4health/README.md

 Organisation Website
 </summary>

-[Harmonize](https://www.harmonize-tools.org/) is an international develop cost-effective and reproducible digital tools for stakeholders in hotspots affected by a changing climate in Latin America & the Caribbean (LAC), including cities, small islands, highlands, and the Amazon rainforest.
+[Harmonize](https://www.harmonize-tools.org/) is an international project that develops cost-effective and reproducible digital tools for stakeholders in Latin America and the Caribbean (LAC) affected by a changing climate.
+These stakeholders include cities, small islands, highlands, and the Amazon rainforest.

-The project consists of resources and [tools](https://harmonize-tools.github.io/) developed in conjunction with different teams from Brazil, Colombia, Dominican Republic, Peru and Spain.
+The project consists of resources and [tools](https://harmonize-tools.github.io/) developed in conjunction with different teams from Brazil, Colombia, Dominican Republic, Peru, and Spain.

 </details>